Vedant01111/LinkPulse-URL-Shortener-with-Async-Analytics-and-Webhook-Delivery/README.md

 immediately — click logging, geo lookup, and webhook dispatch all happen after the user is already on their way to the target URL.

+## Design decisions worth reading before an interview

+- **Short codes**: generated with `secrets` (CSPRNG, not `random`), base62, 7 chars by default (~3.5 trillion combinations).
+Collisions are handled optimistically — insert and retry on a DB unique-constraint conflict, rather than pre-checking existence, which avoids a race condition under concurrent requests.
+- **Rate limiting**: Redis sorted-set sliding window, not a fixed-window counter.
+A fixed window lets a client burst up to 2x the limit across a window boundary; the sliding window tracks actual timestamps to avoid that.
+- **Webhook retries**: exponential backoff (2s → 4s → 8s → 16s → 32s, capped,
+  with jitter) via Celery's `autoretry_for`.
+Retrying a failing endpoint at a constant interval hammers a service that's already struggling — backoff gives it room to recover.
+- **Denormalized click_count on URL**: kept in sync inside the same task that writes the ClickEvent row, so reads never need a `COUNT(*)` over potentially millions of click rows.

 ## Running it